APPROPRIATE LIBRARY BEHAVIOR POLICY

-The Board of Trustees is committed to providing an atmosphere where people of all ages may come to read, browse, do research, or study.
+The Reedsburg Public Library is committed to providing an atmosphere where people of all ages may come to read, browse, do research, or study.
 This policy permits quiet conversation between patrons and/or staff members or conversation required to carry on library programs or business.
 It is designed to preserve a reasonably quiet atmosphere where library patrons may use library services and materials without disturbance.

 Unacceptable behavior includes any activity that disturbs others, interferes with library operations, damages the building, property or furnishings, as well as rudeness, profanity, or any other behavior generally considered inappropriate in a public place.
 To ensure the comfort and safety of staff and patrons and maintain order in the library the following actions are NOT PERMITTED in the library:

-- Eating or drinking, except in meeting rooms.
+- Eating or drinking, except in Designated areas.
 Beverages in closed containers are permitted (No beverages, closed or otherwise are permitted at the computers)

 - Using or being under the influence of alcohol or illegal drugs.